AJINKYACHAVAN5/CodeClause_Dec_Artificial-Intelligence_Internship/README.md

 The goal here is to scale their efforts through technology; to gain the ability to automatically screen images for disease and provide information on how severe the condition may be.
 We shall be achieving this by building a Convolutional neural network model that can automatically look at a patient’s eye image and estimate the severity of blindness in the patient.
 This process of automation can reduce a lot of time thereby screening the process of treating diabetic retinopathy at a large scale.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-Task 4 (#GoldenProject-II) : Personality Prediction System Via CV Analysis.
+Task 4 (Golden Project-II) : Personality Prediction System Via CV Analysis.
 * Technology & Tools used :

 1) IDE : Jupyter Notebook